 Understanding customers is the foundation of a successful product or service.
 Customer interviews provide direct insights into user needs, experiences, and pain points, making them invaluable tools in usability testing.

-By engaging with potential customers, paying customers, or prospective customers, businesses can gather valuable insights to refine their products.
+By engaging with potential, paying, or prospective customers, businesses can gather valuable insights to refine their products.

-This blog explores the importance of customer interviews and best practices and how they contribute to product development and improved customer experience.
+This blog explores the importance of customer interviews and best practices, as well as their influence on product development and the overall customer experience.

 What is a Customer Interview?